 Qatar is an Islamic country, and the Qataris dress in a highly traditional manner.

 For foreigners, although there is no formal dress code, it is advised to dress modestly and conservatively.
 This means no shorts for males and no miniskirts or tank tops for ladies.

 Normal swimmers, including bikinis, are fine on the beach or by the pool (until some years ago, bikinis were allowed only on Public beaches and still they may draw attention).
 It is prohibited for women to sunbathe topless.

-When visiting public locations like as parks, malls, or souq areas, especially those frequented by people of various nationalities, it is essential to be especially mindful of dress code.
+When visiting public locations like parks, malls, or souq areas, especially those frequented by people of various nationalities, it is essential to be especially mindful of the dress code.

-Qatari ladies often cover their hair with a black headdress called shayla and their body with a black garment called abaya.
+Qatari ladies often cover their hair with a black headdress called shayla and their bodies with a black garment called abaya.
 Some women also cover their faces by using a niqab.

 No, tourists are not required to dress in the way of the Qataris.

 Shorts, skirts above the knee and sleeveless/short sleeves are not permitted when visiting mosques or government facilities.
 When visiting mosques, you will also need to cover your hair.
 In any public place, women should avoid wearing spaghetti-strap or see-through shirts and short skirts.

 Regarding the temperature, spectators of the 2022 Fifa World Cup need not fear since the weather and temperatures are mild in November and December, owing to the cool desert air.